pgodby/te-apm-troubleshooting/labs/Lab1.md

     docker exec -it client sh
     splunk-py-trace python Client.py
     ```
 1. In the Splunk Observability Cloud, review your deployment for activity.
+After you navigate to the APM homepage, use the dropdown menus to filter for your environment.
 The Python client will send a REST request to the Node.js server once every 30 seconds.
 It might take several minutes for the data to fully appear.
 You may not see everything you would normally expect to see.
 This is intended.
 1. Review the [Help](Help.md) section for tips on working with the Docker containers.

 ---